brainhack-zurich/brainhack-zurich.github.io/README.md

 ![](logo.png)
 # Brainhack Zurich 2018, May 2-4
+**Open tools for reproducible neuroscience**

 We are happy to announce the second Brainhack in Zurich.
-It will be held at the University Research Priority Program Dynamics of Healthy Aging at UZH on May 2 - 4 2018 as part of Brainhack Global ([brainhack.org/global2018/](http://brainhack.org/global2018/)).
+It will be held at the University Research Priority Program Dynamics of Healthy Aging at UZH on May 2 - 4 2018 as part of [Brainhack Global](http://brainhack.org/global2018/).

 ## The Zurich Brainhack will feature